Teaching Centre Call-in Assistant

 Due to flexible work schedule this position is a great opportunity for students who want to work part-time during their study.

-Please see the Duties Description for the full scope of duties.
+Please see the duties description (attached bellow) for the full scope of duties.

 How to apply